Croatia at the Olympics

 Croatia competed at the Olympic Games for the first time as an independent nation in 1992, and has participated in every Games since then.

 The National Olympic Committee for Croatia is the Croatian Olympic Committee, which was created in 1991 and recognized in 1993.

+Croatian athletes made their Olympic debut as part of the Austro-Hungarian Empire at the 1900 Summer Olympics in Paris, where fencer Milan Neralić, born in what is now Croatia, represented Austria and secured a bronze medal in the men's masters sabre event.
+This marked the first Olympic medal for a Croatian athlete, though official records attribute it to Austria.
+From 1920 to 1988 Croatian athletes participated as part of Yugoslavia before gaining independence.

 Croatian athletes have won forty-seven medals at the Summer Olympic Games, including multiple gold medals by the rowers Martin Sinković and Valent Sinković in 2016, 2020, and 2024; men's handball team in 1996 and 2004, as well as discus-thrower Sandra Elkasević in 2012, 2016 and 2024.
 At the Winter Olympic Games, Janica Kostelić won six medals (four gold) between 2002 and 2006, her brother Ivica won four silver medals (in 2006, 2010 and 2014), and Jakov Fak won a bronze in 2010.